mcfrith/tandem-genotypes/README.md

 ## Merging allele reads into a consensus sequence

-You can extract the DNA reads of each allele, and merge them into a consensus sequence, like this:
+You can extract the DNA reads of each allele (for the top 16 repeats by default), and merge them into a consensus sequence, like this:

     tandem-genotypes-merge reads.fq myseq.par tg2.txt > merged.fa